Haplogroup N-M231: N* (M231)

 Among the ancient samples from the Baikal Early Neolithic Kitoi culture, one of the Shamanka II samples (DA250), dated to c.
-6500 BP, was analyzed as NO1-M214.
+6500 BP, was analyzed as NO1-M214 in the original study.
+However, this same specimen (DA250 or Shamanka 250) has subsequently been found to belong to N-FT210118, the same clade as the other haplogroup N specimens from the same site (besides DA247, who belongs to N-Y147969).
+N-FT210118 is derived from N-L666/N-F2199 but basal to N-CTS6380, this latter being the most recent common ancestor of present-day N-P43 (found mainly among Maris, Udmurts, Komis, Chuvashes, Tatars, Nenets, Nganasans, Khanty, Mansi, Khakas, Tuvans, etc.) and N-F1101 (found mainly among East Asians).
+Furthermore, N-FT210118 has not been found in any living individual who has had his Y-DNA tested to date, and the estimated TMRCA of N-CTS6380 exceeds the estimated date of deposition of any of the specimens from the Shamanka site associated with the Kitoi culture, so it appears that the representatives of the Kitoi culture at Shamanka (or at least their Y-DNA) have gone extinct rather than being direct ancestors of any living people.

 N1 (CTS11499, Z4762, CTS3750)

 In 2014, there was a major change in the definition of subclade N1, when LLY22g was retired as the main defining SNP for N1 because of reports of LLY22g's unreliability.
 According to ISOGG, LLY22g is problematic because it is a "palindromic marker and can easily be misinterpreted."
 Since then, the name N1 has been applied to a clade marked by a great number of SNPs, including CTS11499, Z4762, and CTS3750.
 N1 is the most recent common ancestor of all extant members of Haplogroup N-M231 except members of the rare N2-Y6503 (N2-B482) subclade.
 The TMRCA of N1 is estimated to be 18,000 years before present (16,300–19,700 BP; 95% CI).

 Since the revision of 2014, the position of many examples of "N1-LLY22g" within haplogroup N have become unclear.
 Therefore, it is better to check yfull and ISOGG 2019 in order to understand the updated structure of N-M231.